-Shipping weight isn't more complex than placing a package on a scale.
+Shipping weight is more complex than placing a package on a scale.
 Carriers often use dimensional weight, a calculation based on the package's volume, to determine shipping costs.
-This means that lightweight but large packages might cost more to ship than smaller, heavier ones.
-Understanding this concept is critical to mastering your shipping strategy and streamlining the process in the future.
+This means a theoretical weight calculated by multiplying the package's length, width, and height, then dividing by a standard divisor set by the carrier.

 Dimensional Weight Calculations by Carrier